sarthakmishraa/VidChatter/README.md

 ## Key Features
 - **Posts**: Create, read, update, and delete posts.
 Users can share their thoughts and engage with the community.
-- **VidTalk**: Real-time chat functionality using Socket.io, enabling users to interact instantly with each other.
+- **VidTalk**: Real-time chat functionality using web sockets, enabling users to interact instantly with each other.
 - **VidCall**: Upcoming feature for one-on-one video calling, facilitating face-to-face interactions.

 ## Short Description